Timdnb/electronic-component-classification/docs/index.md

 # Discussion / future work
 what works, what doesnt, what would be the next step, how can it be improved

+leads to future improvements
+- yolo obb (oriented bounding box)
+- more?

 # Closing
 Encourage to build on this work, all code is open source and so are the datasets (need to check if I can make components dataset public, maybe it's copyright lol) and models